 IIPA Exam Fee: $175 USD to be paid to IIPA central Office

 The Level I and II Iridology courses as well as IIPA’s complete testing procedure can take place before an anatomy and physiology class is completed.
+A 60 hour anatomy and physiology course is required before receiving IIPA certification.

 After you have completed the anatomy and physiology requirement, the certification candidate must submit a transcript of a completed course, before receiving the IIPA Certification Certificate.